-- 3.5.4.2 Reporting Mechanism: The SAC will report to the IEEE Canada Board through the Member Services Group Chair. - 3.5.4.3 Timelines for Activities and Actions: SAC together with the RSR are involved in mny student-oriented activites, including: - IEEE Canada Student Web Contest (Coordinator RSR): 1st announcement should be out at the beginning of February, 2nd announcement should be out at the beginning of March.
+- 3.5.4.2 Reporting Mechanism: The SAC will report to the IEEE Canada Board through the Member Services Group Chair. - 3.5.4.3 Timelines for Activities and Actions: SAC together with the RSR are involved in many student-oriented activities, including: - IEEE Canada Student Web Contest (Coordinator RSR): 1st announcement should be out at the beginning of February, 2nd announcement should be out at the beginning of March.
 Deadline for submissions to IEEE Canada RSR March 15.
 Judge selection complete by mid March.
 Region Results Announced by mid April.
 Submission of qualified entries for worldwide competition to IEEE required before the end of April.
 NOTE: RSR must check IEEE student concourse contest announcement to determine IEEE final submission for that year.
-IEEE results announced end of April early May. - IEEE Canada Student Paper Competition (Coordinator SAC): 1st announcement should be out at the beginning of March.
-2nd announcement should be out by mid April.
-Submission deadline May 15.
-Judge selection complete by end of June.
-Judging results submitted to SAC by mid August.
-First announcement of results at Student Congress Reception.

-- TELUS Innovation Awards (Coordinator SAC, and Administrator): 1st announcement should be out at the beginning of March.
-2nd announcement should be out by mid April.
-Submission Deadline to Area level competition June 1.
-Area Judges selection complete by mid June.
-Area results submitted by judges to SAC by end of July.
-Announce Area results 1st week of August.
-IEEE selection of final presentation judges complete by mid August.
-Final judging panel presentations at Student Congress.
-Announcement of Award winners at Student Congress Reception. - Student Congress (Coordinators RSR, RSAC, and Administrator): 1st announcement should be sent by mid March (including intent to attend form and IEEE Canada Expense Guidelines).
-2nd announcement should be sent at the beginning of April.
+IEEE results announced end of April early May. - Student Congress (Coordinators RSR, RSAC, and Administrator): 1st announcement should be sent by mid March (including intent to attend form and IEEE Canada Expense Guidelines).
+2^{nd} announcement should be sent at the beginning of April.
 Deadline for intent to attend end of April.
-Travel guideline reminder should go out mid July and again 1st week of August.
+Travel guideline reminder should go out mid July and again 1^{st} week of August.
 Cut off for travel bookings 1 month prior to event.
 Guest speaker selection complete by early August.
-Agenda should be sent out to participants 1st week of September. - Reports (SAC and RSR): Spring report to IEEE SAC Admin and copied to IEEE Canada President, Members Services Chair, and IEEE Canada Administrator due end of March.
+Agenda should be sent out to participants 1^{st} week of September.

+- Reports (SAC and RSR): Spring report to IEEE SAC Admin and copied to IEEE Canada President, Members Services Chair, and IEEE Canada Administrator due end of March.
 IEEE MGA/SAC Spring meeting in March (SAC and RSR invited to attend).
-Spring and Fall SAC reports for IEEE Canada Board meetings required as per IEEE Canada Admin notifications. - IEEE MGA/SAC Fall meeting (as announced) including verbal IEEE Canada report of activities (SAC and RSR invited to attend). - Financial Accountability (SAC): SAC review of SAC year end financial report with IEEE Canada Treasurer completed by mid February. - SAC budget proposal sent to IEEE Canada Treasurer and copied to Member Services Chair and IEEE Canada Admin due by end of June. - 3.5.4.4 Structure: The Committee shall consist of the SAC Chair, Regional Student Representative (RSR), a representative from each of the three Areas (as selected by each Area Chair), and other members appointed by the SAC Chair, as needed.
+Spring and Fall SAC reports for IEEE Canada Board meetings required as per IEEE Canada Admin notifications. - IEEE MGA/SAC Fall meeting (as announced) including verbal IEEE Canada report of activities (SAC and RSR invited to attend). - Financial Accountability (SAC): SAC review of SAC year end financial report with IEEE Canada Treasurer completed by mid February. - SAC budget proposal sent to IEEE Canada Treasurer and copied to Member Services Chair and IEEE Canada Admin due by end of June. - 3.5.4.4 Structure: The Committee shall consist of the SAC Chair, SAC Vice-Chair, Regional Student Representative (RSR), Vice- Regional Student Representatives (Vice- RSRs), a representative from each of the three Areas (as selected/recommended by each Area Chair), and other members appointed by the SAC Chair, as needed.
 All IEEE Canada Student Branch Counselors and Student Branch Chairs shall be corresponding members of this SA committee.
 Members of the Committee shall be IEEE members of Student or higher grade. - 3.5.4.5 Communications: The SAC Chair shall attend the IEEE Canada Board Spring meeting.